librenms/librenms/doc/Extensions/Applications.md

 rndc = The path to rndc.
 Default: /usr/bin/env rndc call_rndc = A 0/1 boolean on weather to call rndc stats.
 Suggest to set to 0 if using netdata.
 Default: 1 stats_file = The path to the named stats file.
-Default: /var/run/named/stats
+Default: /var/run/named/stats agent = A 0/1 boolean for if this is being used as a LibreNMS agent or not.
+Default: 0 zero_stats = A 0/1 boolean for if the stats file should be zeroed first.
+Default: 0 (1 if guessed)
 ```

 If you want to guess at the configuration, call it with -g and it will print out what it thinks